rosekunkel/422-robot-2013/coding-conventions.md

 them.

 ## Values of Zero ##
-Use 0 for integers, 0.0 for reals, nullptr for pointers, and '\0' for chars.
+Use 0 for integers and pointers, 0.0 for reals, and '\0' for chars.

 ## Constant Values ##
 Constants should be declared as `const type name = value;`, rather than using